MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Project/README.md

   <img src="Photos/quartus-rtl.png" style="width: 33%; height: 300px;" title="RTL Schematic" /> <img src="Photos/quartus-technology-postfitting.png" style="width: 33%; height: 300px;" title="Post-fitting Technology Schematic"/> <img src="Photos/quartus-technology-postmapping.png" style="width: 33%; height: 300px;" title="Post-mapping Technology Schematic"/>
 </p>

+We can observe from the results above that the waveforms from the RTL simulation and from the Waveform simulation are in alignment, especially since we have supplied the same test cases to both in order to cross check and verify for any differences.
+The results in the simulations can be observed directly from the P bus as well as analyzed from the HEX 7-segment bus (keeping in mind that both the Altera and Nexys boards Hexes follow the same 7-segment [arrangement order](Photos/7segment-arrangement.png)).
+Notice that we only see a wave in the simulation when we are observing a single bit, unlike when it's a bus of bits where you can only observe the binary values of that bus.

 </details>